jonross/kugl/docs-tmp/extending.md

 ## Generating multiple rows per respone item

 It's rare for a `kubectl get` response item to map directly to a single row in a table.
 For example, a node can have multiple taints, and a pod can have multiple containers.
-Kugel handles this using the `row_source` field in a column definition.
+Kugl handles this using the `row_source` field in a column definition.
 Here's how the `node_taints` built-in table is defined.

 ```yaml